lesserkuma/256M_ROM_Builder/README.md

 A tool for compiling a multi-game ROM compilation that can be written to X-in-1 Game Boy reproduction cartridges.

-The binary for Windows is available in the [Releases](https://github.com/lesserkuma/256M_ROM_Builder/releases) section.
+The Windows executable is available in the [Releases](https://github.com/lesserkuma/256M_ROM_Builder/releases) section.

 ## Usage